Limitless-venerable/media-player/README.md

-just as the name implies it just a media player
+just as the name implies it is just a media player